How Much Credit Card Debt is Too Much?

 $10,000$1,000

-Now, just because your minimum payments are higher than 10%, it doesn’t mean that you’re facing financial distress right now.
+Now, just because your minimum payments are higher than 10%, it doesn’t mean you’re facing financial distress.
 Ten percent is the safe zone for keeping your overall DTI below 36%.

-As your credit card debt ratio gets higher, it becomes tougher and tougher to balance your budget.
+As your credit card debt ratio increases, balancing your budget becomes tougher and tougher.
 If you let your ratio get above, it’s likely to cause serious stress to your budget.
-You may be facing overdrafts, juggling bills, or putting off things like doctor’s appointments or car maintenance.
+You may face overdrafts, juggling bills, or putting off things like doctor’s appointments or car maintenance.
 Any of these actions are sure signs you have too much credit card debt.

 If you have too much credit card debt, we can help.
 Talk to a certified credit counselor to find the best way to pay it off.